Learn how you can use processing directives to instruct Cloudpress to process the content of your document in a specific way

 : Specifies that the filename for the next image must be “the-african-wild-dog”@@image(filename="the-african-wild-dog", alt="African wild dog in the Kruger")

-: Specifies that the filename for the next image must be “the-african-wild-dog” and the alt text must be “African wild dog in the Kruger”
+: Specifies that the filename for the next image must be “the-african-wild-dog” and the alt text must be “African wild dog in the Kruger”@@image

-attribute from the directive rather than the alt text from the image. - All attributes are optional.
-However, if you specify an
+attribute from the directive rather than the alt text from the image.@@image

 @@begin_raw_content